 Data scientist in a nutshell – are you one?

 Additionally, data science is constantly evolving.
 Unlike other standard professions, careers in data science offer you more than one type of job role and job title.
 Continuous learning and upskilling of technical skills in various programming languages, platforms, and technologies are essential to advance your data science career.
-The good news is that these advanced skills are easily accessible at Emeritus through their data science programs offered by leading global schools and universities.
+The good news is that these advanced skills are easily accessible at Emeritus India through the data science programmes offered by leading global schools and universities.

 Learning new technologies, approaches and the latest platforms of big data analysis enables data science professionals to stay relevant in the real world, equipping them with practical knowledge and hands-on training.